 By letter dated May 4, 2009, the Washington Department of Fish and Wildlife ("WDFW") submitted comments regarding the Draft SEIS.
 WDFW's comments suggested that additional information be included in the SEIS and recommended that the Project include various mitigation measures to address its potential environmental impacts.

-WDFW staff and Desert Claim representatives have met on several occasions to discuss WDFW's recommendations, and have agreed upon the following mitigation measures that fully resolve WDFW's concerns regarding the Project.
+WDFW's recommendations, and have agreed upon the following mitigation measures that fully resolve WDFW's concerns regarding the Project.